dfds/dojo/workshops/kafka-deep-dive/3/README.md

 If everything is working as expected, you should after the first window is finished building the project, after a couple of seconds begin to messages being received in both the first window and in the second window where we have a separate Consumer.

+Make sure to run `docker-compose down` when you're done with this kata.

 ---
 Great!
 We now have a .NET Core project that can **Consume** from a **Topic** and **Produce** to a **Topic**.